rsnpj/notes-site/notes/Year_2/Software_Engineering/HCI/Prototypes_and_Evaluation.md

 It is a series of sketches showing how a user might progress through a task using the device

 -   A series of sketched screens for a GUI interface

 -   A series of scene sketches showing the user performing an activity

 -   Used early in design

 ## High-fidelity programming

 -   Uses materials that you would expect to be in the final product

 -   Prototype looks more like the final system than a low-fidelity version

 -   Danger that users think they have a full system - need to manage user expectations

 Problems with high fidelity prototypes

 -   They take too long to build

 -   Reviewers and testers tend to comment on superficial aspects rather than content

 -   Developers are reluctant to change something they have crafted for hours

 -   A software prototype can set expectations too high

 -   Just one bug in a high-fidelity prototype can bring testing to a fault

 ## Compromises in prototyping

 -   All prototypes involve compromises

 -   For software based prototyping

     -   Slow response

     -   Sketchy icons

     -   Limited functionality

 -   Two common types of compromise

     -   Horizontal - lots of functions, little detail

     -   Vertical - Lots of detail, few functions

 -   Compromises in prototypes mustn’t be ignored, product still needs to be produced

 ## Management of problems for prototyping

 Time

 -   Building prototypes take time

 -   Needs to be fast - rapid prototyping.
 Careful this does not lead to rushed evaluation and erroneous results

 Planning

 -   Hard to adequately and cost a design involving prototyping

 Non functional requirements

 -   Such features sacrificed in prototypes

 -   May be critical to product acceptance

 Contracts

 -   Design often bound by contractual agreement on technical and managerial issues

 -   Prototypes are quick to change but this needs to be reflected in the requirements document which serves as the binding development agreement

 ## Key points

 -   Prototyping is the process of building interactions of a proposed product

 -   Used to gather formative evaluation results and feedback from users

 -   Low fidelity prototypes are cheap and quick to develop and should be used early in the design for formalise requirements

 -   High fidelity prototypes provide the look and feel of the final product and serve as a living specification

 -   Need early consideration of the nature of the prototype

-- Prototyping can be difficult to plan and cost and we must be aware of the non-functional components that may be missing
+-   Prototyping can be difficult to plan and cost, and we must be aware of the non-functional components that may be missing

 # Evaluation

 ## Goals of evaluation

 -   To assess the extent of the systems functionality

 -   To assess the effect of the interface on the user

 -   To identify any specific problems with the system

 ## Why, what, where and when to evaluate

-- Why: to check users’ requirements and that users can use the product and they like it
+-   Why: to check users’ requirements and that users can use the product, and they like it

 -   What: a conceptual model, early prototypes of a new system and later, more complete prototypes

 -   Where: in natural and laboratory settings

 -   When: Throughout design; finished products can be evaluated to collect information and to inform new products

 ## Types of evaluation

 -   **Controlled settings** involving users

     -   Usability testing

     -   Living labs

 -   **Natural settings** involving users

     -   Evaluate people in natural settings

     -   Goal to be unobtrustive

 -   **Any settings** not involving users

     -   Researcher has to imagine or model how an interaction will take place

     -   Inspection methods used to predict user behaviours and identify usability problems

 ### Inspection methods

 -   Heuristic evaluation

     -   Guides design or critique a decision.
 Critique based on principles and guidelines

 -   Cognitive walkthrough

     -   Analysis of action sequences the user interface requires the user to perform

 -   Analytics

     -   Measurement, collection, analysis and reporting of internet data

 ## Key points

 -   Evaluation and design are closely integrated in user-centred design

-- Some of the same data gathering methods are used in evaluation as for establishing requirements but they are used differently
+-   Some of the same data gathering methods are used in evaluation as for establishing requirements, but they are used differently

 -   Three types of evaluation.
 Controlled - laboratory based with users, Less controlled - in the field with users, studies that do not involve users

-- Usability testing and experiments enable they evaluator to have high level of control over what gets tested, whereas evaluations typically impose little or no control on participants in field studies
+-   Usability testing and experiments enable the evaluator to have high level of control over what gets tested, whereas evaluations typically impose little or no control on participants in field studies